 What does it mean to be omnichannel?
 Am I effectively engaging with an individual consumer across all touchpoints, or am I simply blasting a message at all customers all the time?
 In a cookie-less world, how do I understand and reach my core consumer?
 What is loyalty?
 What are the technologies and tools that best allow me to engage?

-These are just some of the questions I heard last week.
+These are just some of the questions I heard at the NRF conference last week.

 Making Stores More Digital